 • Whale watching is possible from June to November just off the coast

-• Go surfing in some of the beaches or simply relax on the sand
+• Go surfing on some of the beaches or simply relax on the sand

-• Hit a local market on every Saturday night and Thursday morning
+• Hit a local market every Saturday night and Thursday morning

 Where to Stay in Byron Bay

 For a remote and yet cosmopolitan romantic escape, Perth is the best place for a Western Australia honeymoon.
-It has a laid back and culture with beautiful beaches nearby but retains a more sophisticated feel with plenty of bars, restaurants and festivals to indulge and explore.
+It has a laid-back culture with beautiful beaches nearby but retains a more sophisticated feel with plenty of bars, restaurants and festivals to indulge and explore.
 Perth is definitely worthy as one of the top Australian honeymoon destinations!

 Things to do in Perth